 - Collaborate in conference abstract/paper submission and presentation.

 The Biostatistics and Clinical Outcomes group strives to promote a greater understanding of statistical principles, and to conduct high quality data management and analysis that lead to high quality translational research at Duke.
-They will continue to improve the workflow on project prioritization and progress tracking, and continue to emphasize the documentation of their work to ensure the reproducibility of the research project.
+We will continue to improve the workflow on project prioritization and progress tracking, and continue to emphasize the documentation of our work to ensure the reproducibility of the research project.
 All final analysis data sets and computer scripts will be secured in a central location as the way of following the guideline of Duke’s translational medicine quality framework.

 As research within Duke Anesthesiology advances, this group will continue to apply their complementary mix of quantitative skills and strong commitment to effective collaboration to ensure the department’s statistical needs are met.
 They look forward to productive collaborations on challenging research initiatives.